ironfox-oss/IronFox/docs/Features.md

 ## Privacy

+- Blocks websites from prompting to access external apps and services by default
 - Blocks websites from prompting to access geolocation by default
+- Blocks websites from prompting to access the local network by default
 - Clears browsing history on exit by default
 - Clears cache on exit by default
 - Clears download history on exit by default